Apple iPod

 quality of its headphone amp, I added a HeadRoom Total AirHead to help take the strain off

-that part of the iPod and Panasonic circuits, to better hear how the iPods audio
+that part of the iPod and Panasonic circuits, to better hear how the iPod’s audio

 DACs and output stage sounded.
 The AirHead is a nice improvement for either system.
 It